boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 * ***The Clinical Problem:** `[e.g., Low digital health literacy among elderly patients with type 2 diabetes.]`*
 * ***Significance & Urgency (The 'Why'):** `[e.g., This population struggles to use digital tools for self-management, leading to poor glycemic control and increased hospital visits.
 Local hospital data from 2024 shows a 30% increase in admissions for diabetes-related complications in this group.]`*
 * ***The Knowledge Gap (What's Missing):** `[e.g., While international data exists, there is no published data on the prevalence of low digital health literacy or its associated factors among elderly diabetic patients in the Malaysian primary care system.]`*
-* ***The Proposed Study (The Solution):** `[e.g., To conduct a cross-sectional study to determine the prevalence of low digital health literacy and identify its associated factors in this population.]'*
+* ***The Proposed Study (A Brief Methodological Overview):** `[Provide a one-sentence summary of your intended study design.
+For example: "Therefore, we propose a cross-sectional study to determine the prevalence of this issue."
+Note: This is a high-level summary.
+We will develop the full methodological details in Phase 2.]`*

-*Structure the output into four distinct paragraphs: 1) The Problem, 2) Significance and Urgency, 3) The Knowledge Gap, and 4) Purpose and Research Question.*"
+*Structure the output into four distinct paragraphs: 1) The Problem, 2) Significance and Urgency, 3) The Knowledge Gap, and 4) **Purpose and Research Question.***"

+### **1.4: Grounding Your Research: Developing the Conceptual Framework**
+**New Introductory Text:**
+Before we finalize our objectives, it's essential to ground our research in a clear conceptual framework.
+This framework acts as a "map" of your study.
+It visualizes the key variables you plan to investigate and shows how you theorize they are related to each other.
+This map will guide everything from your data collection to your final analysis.

+**Objective:** To identify relevant theoretical models and create a practical, visual conceptual framework for the study.
+**AI's Role:** A research methodologist and academic illustrator.

+**Follow-up Prompt:**
+*Act as a research methodologist.
+I need to develop a conceptual framework for my study on [remind AI of your topic, e.g., 'digital health literacy and its associated factors'].*

+1.  ***Identify Relevant Theories:** Based on my topic, briefly describe 2-3 established theoretical models that are often used in this field (e.g., The Health Belief Model, Social Cognitive Theory, Technology Acceptance Model).
+Explain their core concepts in one sentence each.*
+2.  ***Identify Key Variables:** From the literature review I conducted, the key variables I plan to investigate are:*
+    *   ***Primary Outcome or Dependant Variable:** `[e.g., Digital Health Literacy Score]`*
+    *   ***Key Independent Variables (Determinants or Predictors):** `[List all the variables, e.g., Age, Socioeconomic Status, Education Level, Social Support, Previous Technology Use]`*
+3.  ***Create a Conceptual Framework Diagram:** Based on these variables, generate a simple conceptual framework diagram using **Mermaid syntax for Markdown**.
+The diagram should visually connect the independent variables to the primary outcome, illustrating the hypothesized relationships.*

+(Note to User: Mermaid is a simple text-based tool for creating diagrams.
+You can copy the code generated by the AI and paste it into a Mermaid editor like the one on GitHub or a dedicated online tool to see your visual framework.)

-### **1.4 & 1.5: Establishing a Framework and Finalizing Objectives**
+### **1.5: Finalizing Your Research Question and Objectives**
+**New Introductory Text:**
+Now that we have a clear map (our conceptual framework) and a compelling purpose (from our problem statement), we can define our final destination.
+This step translates our broad research aim into a precise, structured research question and a set of measurable objectives.

-*   **Objective:** To ground your study in a theoretical framework and formulate a clear research question and objectives using the PECOTS structure.
+**Objective:** To formulate a clear research question using the PECOTS structure and to draft the final study objectives.
-*   **AI's Role:** A meticulous research methodologist.
+**AI's Role:** A meticulous research methodologist.

-***Follow-up Prompt:***
-"*Now, let's finalize the research question and objectives.*
-1.  ***Framework:** Suggest one suitable theoretical framework (e.g., Health Belief Model) that could help explain the factors associated with `[e.g., digital health literacy]` and briefly justify its use.*
+**Follow-up Prompt:**
+*Act as a meticulous research methodologist.
+Using the **'Purpose and Research Question' paragraph from my Problem Statement** and the **variables from my new Conceptual Framework**, please finalize my research question and objectives.*

-2.  ***PECOTS Question:** Reframe the research question `[Insert your research question here]` using the PECOTS (Population, Exposure, Comparator, Outcome, Timing, Setting) framework.*
+1.  ***PECOTS Question:** Reframe the research question from my Problem Statement into the formal PECOTS (Population, Exposure/s, Comparator, Outcome, Timing, Setting) structure.
+Ensure the 'Exposures' section includes the key independent variables from my framework.*
-3.  ***Objectives:** Based on this, draft a primary objective and three specific, measurable secondary objectives for the study.*"
+2.  ***Study Objectives:** Based on the PECOTS question and framework, draft the following:*
+    *   ***Primary Objective:** A single, clear statement about determining the prevalence of the main outcome.*
+    *   ***Secondary Objectives:** `[e.g., 3-4]` specific objectives, each focused on exploring the relationship between one or more of the independent variables and the primary outcome.*

+***Input Paragraph (from Problem Statement):***
+*`[Paste the entire fourth paragraph, the "Purpose and Research Question," generated by the AI in Section 1.3 here.]`*

+***Key Independent Variables (from Conceptual Framework):***
+*`[List the independent variables you used in Section 1.4 here.]`*

 ---

 ## Phase 2: Designing Your Study

 ### **2.1 & 2.2: Defining Population, Sampling Strategy, and Sample Size**
+In Section 1.3, we outlined a brief overview of your proposed study.
+Now, you will build out the complete technical details of that plan, starting with the core components of population, sampling, and sample size.

 *   **Objective:** To define the study population, select a robust sampling strategy, and calculate the necessary sample size for both prevalence and association.
 *   **AI's Role:** An experienced epidemiologist and biostatistician.

 ***Initial Prompt for this Phase:***
 "*Act as an experienced clinical epidemiologist and methodologist, and a biostatistician.
-I am designing a prevalence study:*
+I am designing a prevalence study based on the following plan:*

+*   ***Study Design Mentioned in Problem Statement:** `[e.g., A cross-sectional study]`*
-*   ***Population:** `[e.g., Elderly patients (age 65+) with type 2 diabetes attending three government primary care clinics in Selangor, Malaysia.]*
+*   ***Population:** `[e.g., Elderly patients (age 65+) with type 2 diabetes attending three government primary care clinics in Selangor, Malaysia.]`*
-*   ***Primary Goal:** To determine the prevalence of `[e.g., low digital health literacy].*
+*   ***Primary Objective:** To determine the prevalence of `[e.g., low digital health literacy]`.*
-*   ***Secondary Goal:** To identify factors associated with it.*
+*   ***Secondary Objectives:** To identify factors associated with it.*

+*Now, based on this information:*
 1.  ***Eligibility Criteria:** Draft specific inclusion and exclusion criteria for this population.*
-2.  ***Sampling Strategy:** Recommend the most feasible sampling strategy and justify your choice.*
+2.  ***Sampling Strategy:** Recommend the most feasible sampling strategy that aligns with the stated study design and justify your choice.*
 3.  ***Sample Size for Prevalence:** Calculate the sample size needed to estimate the prevalence.
-Assume an expected prevalence of `[e.g., 40%]`, with a 95% confidence level and a 5% margin of error.
+Assume an expected prevalence of [e.g., 40%], with a 95% confidence level and a 5% margin of error.
 Show the formula and calculation.*
 4.  ***Sample Size for Association:** Explain the requirements for calculating sample size for a multivariable logistic regression analysis.
-Referencing the '20 subjects per variable' rule of thumb, calculate the sample size needed if I plan to investigate `[e.g., 5]` independent variables.*
+Referencing the '20 subjects per variable' rule of thumb, calculate the sample size needed if I plan to investigate [e.g., 5] independent variables.*
-5.  ***Final Sample Size:** Recommend a final sample size after comparing both calculations and accounting for a `[e.g., 20%]` non-response rate.*"
+5.  ***Final Sample Size:** Recommend a final sample size after comparing both calculations and accounting for a [e.g., 20%] non-response rate.*

 ### **2.3: Selecting and Validating Measurement Tools**